michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 	* any generative AI tool used, and how it was used
 	* any unresolved issues or problems
 * Your report with results and answers to questions in Part 1 and Part 2, named `report_{your pitt email id}.pdf`.
-* Your code in a file named `hw2_{your pitt email id}_test.py`. **This script should be able to take the name of a new dataset, which will be in the same format as the training set, as a single keyword argument, as in the command `python hw2_{your pitt email id}_test.py data.csv`.** This script can either load your trained model (which also needs to be submitted) or train in a reasonable amount of time with the `politeness_data.csv` assumed to be in the current working directory.
+* Your code in a file named `hw2_{your pitt email id}_test.py`. **This script should be able to take the name of a new dataset, which will be in the same format as the training set, as a single keyword argument, as in the command `python hw2_{your pitt email id}_test.py data.csv`.** The script should run both your logistic regression classifier and the neural classifier and print the accuracy for both on the dataset that will be passed as a keyword argument.
+It can either load your trained model (which also needs to be submitted) or train in a reasonable amount of time with the `politeness_data.csv` assumed to be in the current working directory.
 We will attempt to run this code on a held-out test set.
 * Any additional files needed to run the code.
 If you draw your pretrained static embeddings from a file that you downloaded, upload it to Canvas if it's <400MB.
 Otherwise provide a direct URL link to the embeddings and the name and version.
+If the embeddings are part of a package, let us know what package to install in the README.txt file (as you should for any packages in the environment).

 Please submit all of this material on Canvas.
 We will grade your report and attempt to run your code.